thoughtbomber/Traffic-map-prediction-by-using-Unet/README.md

 The original data was obtained from the challenge.
 [Traffic4cast 2020](https://www.iarai.ac.at/traffic4cast/).
 It needs to be mentioned that the course project is not carried out exactly by the requirement of the challenge.

-It was contributed by Zhijie, Federico and Chao.
+It was contributed by Federico, Chao and Zhijie.